Frequently Asked Questions

 The local currency in Tanzania is the Tanzanian Shilling (TSH, or TZS).

-We do not recommend bringing travellers’ cheques to Africa.
+We do not recommend bringing travelers’ cheques to Africa.
 They are difficult if not impossible to exchange in many places.

 Credit cards can be used in major cities and towns ONLY but please do not rely on them as a method of payment because they are generally not widely accepted.
 You should be aware that to purchase products or services on a credit card a fee of 5%-10% usually applies.
 The majority of our optional activities can also be paid by credit card.
 Your tour leader will advise on these.